Customizing with JavaScript

 valuesA map of values referenced by your bridged resource parameters.

-successA function that's called when the bridged resource request is complete.
-Takes one argument, the bridged data.
+successA function called when the bridged resource request is complete.
+Takes one argument — the bridged data.

-errorA function that's called when there is an error encountered while processing the bridged resource request.
-Takes one argument, the error response from the server.
+errorA function called when there is an error encountered while processing the bridged resource request.
+Takes one argument — the error response.

 Here's an example of a bridged resource load script: